About me

 (The site is under construction!
 Sorry for (temporarily) limited information.)

-I am a Ph.D. candidate in applied physics at CEITEC in Brno, Czech Republic.
+I am a postdoctoral researcher at CEITEC with interests in technical AI safety, security, and the science of deep learning.
+I hold a PhD in applied physics and have worked on interpretable machine learning for spectroscopy as well as foundational aspects of deep learning.
 I also collaborate with KASL and was previously a visiting Ph.D. student at the University of Cambridge, advised by David Krueger.

 When I’m not busy with ML experiments, you can find me bouldering or cycling.
 I also enjoy hiking, playing guitar, and reading physics books from my vast collection.